bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-Raydium-DEX-API.md

 <meta property="twitter:title" content="Solana Raydium API  | Get Latest Liquidity Pools and Trades" />
 <meta property="twitter:description" content="Get on-chain data of latest liquidity pools created and latest trades on Solana based DEX Raydium using Bitquery's Solana API." />
 </head>

-In this section, we will see how to get Raydium information using Bitquery APIs.
-This Solana API is part of our Early Access Program (EAP), which is intended for evaluation purposes.
-This program allows you to test the data and its integration into your applications before full-scale implementation.
-Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 ## New Liquidity Pools Created on Solana Raydium DEX (Using Websocket)